Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "When something is important enough, you do it even if the odds are not in your favor."
+> "If you aren't sure which way to do something, do it both ways and see which works better."
-> — **Elon Musk**
+> — **John Carmack**

 ---